Bowiea: Habitat and development

 Bowiea subsp. volubilis occurs at low to medium altitudes, usually along mountain ranges, in densely vegetated river valleys, under clumps of bushes, and on boulders.
 The species has also been recorded on the edges of the Karoo and in bushy ravines (kloof).
 This subspecies also occurs in open forests or on steep rocky hillsides, usually in well-shaded areas.
 It tolerates both wet and dry conditions, mainly growing in areas with summer rainfall, with annual precipitation ranging from 200 to 800 mm.
 It blooms in spring and summer.
 Individual specimens live for about 10 years (at least under cultivation).

 B. subsp. gariepensis inhabits cooler screes in the Orange River valley.
 It blooms in autumn and winter.

 The flowers of these plants, with a scent considered unpleasant, are pollinated by flies from the families Tachinidae and Muscidae, as well as Vespidae.

 After fruiting, the aboveground parts of both subspecies die off, and the plants enter a period of dormancy.

 Phytochemical characteristics

 The plant is highly poisonous.
 All parts of Bowiea contain several active cardiac glycosides, including bufadienolide glycosides.
-The bulbs of this plant also contain compounds such as boworuboside, bowocryptoside, hellebrigenin, and polysaccharide.
+The bulbs of this plant also contain compounds such as boworuboside, bowocryptoside, hellebrigenin, and various polysaccharides.